Fighting Terrorism through Science

 With the recommendation and support of Dr. Cañas-Carrell, Stephanie is participating in the US Department of Energy Summer Undergraduate Laboratory Internship program at Pacific Northwest National Laboratory (PNNL).
 At PNNL she is helping to determine the source of chemical threat agents.
 “These are real-world problems and the research is meaningful and impactful—fighting terrorism through science,” she says.
 Stephanie plans to continue conducting research for national security by earning her PhD in chemistry and working for the US government.
 As she puts it, “Chemistry has been my dream.”

-The ACS Scholars Program encourages high-potential African American, Hispanic/Latino, and American Indian students to pursue undergraduate degrees in the chemical and engineering sciences.
-The program provides scholarships, undergraduate research internships, and mentoring.
+Stephanie Pleasant is one of nearly 3,000 ACS Scholars who have been awarded mentoring, financial support and internship opportunities since the program’s inception in 1994.
 Scholarships range from $2,500 for freshmen to $5,000 for seniors.
 Donors may contribute all or part of a single scholarship; pledge a renewable scholarship; or sponsor several ACS Scholars.

 ACS is designated as a tax-exempt organization under Section 501(c)(3) of the Internal Revenue Code.
 Your donation is tax deductible.
 Our Federal Tax ID Number is 53-0196572.